 According to Maryland law, an accident is an unusual event that occurs suddenly and results in an unanticipated injury or illness.
 There are certain exceptions for injuries like hernias or occupational diseases.
 Poor workplace conditions can cause occupational diseases.
 If workers are in an area that’s dangerous, they may eventually experience health complications.

 When to File a Comp Claim

-There are a number of factors that go into knowing when to file a workplace accident claim.
+There are a number of factors that go into knowing when to file for workman’s comp.
 First, you need to ensure you are eligible.
 The basic requirements for eligibility include you being an employee, having a work-related injury or illness, meeting the deadlines for reporting the injury and filing the claim, and your employer carrying workers’ compensation insurance.
-If you meet those qualifications, you can proceed with your claim.
+If you meet those qualifications, you can proceed with your case.

 It’s important to note that even if you meet those qualifications, there are some employees who are exempt under state law.
 Those individuals include domestic workers, agricultural and farm workers, leased or loaned employees, seasonal or casual workers, and undocumented workers.
 If you believe you fall into one of those categories, it’s still important to contact a lawyer in Baltimore.
 We can investigate your situation and do what we can to protect your rights.

 To start a claim in Maryland, you must inform your employer of your work injury, orally or in writing, within 10 days of the accident.
-If a family is claiming compensation because of the death of a loved one, the family must notify the employer within 30 days.
-In Maryland, independent contractors are typically not eligible for any kind of worker’ comp because they don’t have an employer.
+If a family is filing for compensation because of the death of a loved one, the family must notify the employer within 30 days.
+In Maryland, independent contractors are typically not eligible for any kind of benefits because they don’t have an employer.

-When your lawyer files the claim for you or for your deceased family member, you must include the following information:
+When your lawyer files for you or for your deceased family member, you must include the following information: